Cocossoul/InternationalTwitterAnalytics/README.md

 # InternationalTwitterAnalytics
 A script that display Twitter user's stats about the language of its followers and following.
+A Marine Meurillon project hosted on this Github page.